TPV: Parameter Perturbations Through the Lens of Test Prediction Variance: Introduction

 \section{Introduction}

-Despite remarkable empirical success, our understanding of why modern deep networks generalize---even in heavily overparameterized and noise–perturbed regimes—remains incomplete.
-Several perspectives have been proposed---wide minima~\citep{hochreiter1997flat,keskar2017large}, implicit optimization bias~\citep{mandt2017stochastic,smith2018bayesian,chaudhari2018stochastic,soudry2018implicit,zhang2021understanding}, benign overfitting in overparameterized networks \citep{belkin2019reconciling,bartlett2020benign,belkin2020two}, and Neural Tangent Kernel (NTK) \citep{jacot2018neural,adlam2020neural}, to name a few.
-While each viewpoint explains part of the puzzle, they rely on different analytical lenses and seldom yield a single quantity that directly predicts test-set behavior for a \emph{fixed, trained model} subject to realistic perturbations.
+A central challenge in deep learning is understanding the robustness of a \emph{specific trained model} to the perturbations it faces in practice: stochastic gradient noise near convergence, finite-precision arithmetic, label noise during fine-tuning, or post-training modifications such as pruning.
+Existing theoretical perspectives—wide minima~\citep{hochreiter1997flat,keskar2017large}, implicit optimization bias~\citep{mandt2017stochastic,smith2018bayesian,chaudhari2018stochastic,soudry2018implicit,zhang2021understanding}, benign overfitting~\citep{belkin2019reconciling,bartlett2020benign,belkin2020two}, and NTK theory~\citep{jacot2018neural,adlam2020neural}—each illuminate part of the puzzle, but they operate through different analytical lenses and are rarely tied to a single quantity that directly governs the test-set behavior of a fixed, trained model under realistic post-training noise.

-Deep networks deployed in practice are almost never evaluated based on the variability induced by the \emph{entire training process}.
-Rather, we care about stochastic gradient noise near convergence, finite-precision arithmetic, label noise during fine-tuning, structured reparameterizations, or post-training modifications such as pruning.
-All of these processes act \emph{locally} around an already-trained solution $w^\star$ rather than by retraining from scratch.
-This motivates a shift in emphasis from global notions of prediction variability to a \emph{local} quantity that measures the test sensitivity of $f(x;w^\star)$.
+These perspectives share a common limitation: they ask \emph{which} $w^\star$ the optimizer finds or prefers — through implicit bias, risk minimization, flat-minima selection, or infinite-width training dynamics — rather than characterizing the local robustness of a \emph{given} $w^\star$ to the specific perturbations it faces \textit{after} training.
+In practice, all of the perturbation sources above act \emph{locally} around a fixed trained solution, not by retraining from scratch.
+This motivates a shift from global notions of prediction variability to a \emph{local} quantity that measures the test sensitivity of $f(x; w^\star)$.

 We formalize this sensitivity through the \emph{test prediction variance} (TPV): the local variance of a trained model's predictions under parameter perturbations.
 Crucially, note that this is different from global prediction variance (see Section \ref{sec:framework}).
 Under a first-order approximation, TPV reduces to a compact trace form